-Whiskey — is not just an alcoholic beverage, but a whole culture that originated and developed over centuries.
-The complex process of its creation, from selecting the grain to the aging time in barrels, makes each variety unique.
+Whiskey is not just an alcoholic beverage but a whole culture that originated and developed over centuries.
+The complex process of its creation, from grain selection to aging time in barrels, makes each variety unique.

-Research shows that moderate consumption of whiskey may help reduce the risk of cardiovascular diseases due to the presence of antioxidants such as ellagic acid.
+Research shows that moderate whiskey consumption may help reduce the risk of cardiovascular diseases due to the presence of antioxidants such as ellagic acid.

 Consuming whiskey in large quantities can lead to serious health problems, including liver diseases and addiction.